 The biggest challenge of the Hi-Fi Design process was organizing our ten-person group and finding a way for each of us to contribute.
 One of our team members recommended we use a tool called Figma, which allowed all of us to work on each page of the site with visibility to where other members of the group were taking their designs.

-In terms of visual look/feel, our designs were informed by pre-existing Brand Guidelines provided to the Vera Project by a local agency.
+In terms of visual look/feel, our designs were informed by pre-existing Brand Guidelines provided to the Vera Project by the Hilt (a local agency).
 The guidelines gave us great material to draw from, but didn't include certain elements of brand architecture (a typeface) and primarily offered direction pertaining to print design.
-In light of this, we worked with the established brand colors, but recommended some of our own expansions - an additional brand color, and fonts for the Vera's web presence.
+In light of this, we worked with the established brand colors, but recommended some of our own expansions.
 I worked to add those additional components to the Stylesheet.